funnypolynomial/Chromaduino/README.md

 # Chromaduino
-A driver for a (slave) Funduino/Colorduino 8x8 RGB LED board.
-The LED display can then be controlled by an I2C master.
+A driver for a Funduino/Colorduino 8x8 RGB LED Peripheral board.
+The LED display can then be controlled by an I2C Controller.
-This leaves the master Arduino with pins available for other functions, like reading buttons etc.
+This leaves the Controller Arduino with pins available for other functions, like reading buttons etc.
-It's also easier to reprogram a master.
+It's also easier to reprogram a Controller.

-A driver for a Funduino/Colorduino (slave) board:
+A driver for a Funduino/Colorduino (Peripheral) board:
 * an 8x8 RGB LED matrix common anode
 * an ATMEGA328P connected to
   * a DM163 which drives 24 channels of PWM data connected to 8x Red, Green and Blue LED columns.